cyberbotics/webots/docs/discord/technical-questions-2020.md

 Is webots 2021a not supported with ros2?

-`@Jeff K` I am assuming you are trying to use Python3 for webots on Mac.

-Firstly check which all versions of python and python3 you have installed.
-Command: brew info python

-Next decide which version you want to use.
-Note Python3.9 doesn't work.
-Based on your messages, I am assuming you want to use Python3.8.

-brew info python should show if you have python3.8 on your computer or not.

-If not, install.
-Then proceed.

-Find out where it is installed.
-Command: brew info python@3.8

-Look for "Python has been installed as".
-This will give you the exact path where your Python 3.8 is installed and copy this path.

-For me it looks like this: /usr/local/opt/python@3.8/bin/python3

-In webots, go to webots > Preferences > python command.
-Here paste your Python3.8 path and it should work.

-Reason being if you have another version of python3 that might be installed in /usr/local/python3 but webots needs exact path to know which version to use.

-Hope this helps

 ##### yash 12/24/2020 06:08:40
 Hello !

 I am working on robot grasping , I wanted to know if there is any way to get the contact points when a gripper grasps an object.

-##### Olivier Michel [Cyberbotics] 12/24/2020 06:35:03
-Yes, from a supervisor program: [https://www.cyberbotics.com/doc/reference/supervisor#wb\_supervisor\_node\_get\_contact\_point](https://www.cyberbotics.com/doc/reference/supervisor#wb_supervisor_node_get_contact_point)

 ##### Master.L 12/24/2020 06:54:28
 I am trying to convert a 3d model from solidworks to .wrl and import it into webots.